CrisTain333/edu-elevate-client-repo/README.md

 ⚫️ Used Firebase For Authentication.

-⚫️ Our Website Has  Google & Github Login.
+⚫️ You can Login With Google & Github Login.

 ⚫️ Used Environment Variables To Hide Some Secret Data.

-⚫️ Used Tailwind For Design This Website  .
+⚫️ Used Tailwind Css Framework .

-⚫️ Used React Icons for show icon.
+⚫️ Used React Icons for show icons.

-⚫️ Used React-To-Pdf Package  To genarate PDF .
+⚫️ Used React-To-Pdf Package  To Generate PDF .

-⚫️ Used React Hot Toast .
+⚫️ Used React Hot Toast To show Erros.

- ## `Frameworks & Libraries We Used In This Website`
+ ## `Frameworks & Libraries , Package We Used In This Website`

  `React-Router-Dom V6`